-When refusing a visa application the consulate must fill in all the relevant field(s) in the standard form for notifying and motivating refusal of a visa substantiating the reason(s) for refusal, and submit it the third-country national concerned, see Annex 25.
-This decision and the reasons on which it is based shall be notified to the person concerned in the official language of the Member State that took the final decision and in another official language of the institutions of the Union, for example in English.
+The refusal form should be provided in the official language of the Member State that took the final decision and in another official language of the institutions of the Union, for example in English.
 Member States may choose to incorporate several languages in one form or to issue two forms.
-If the latter option is chosen and the Member State requires the person concerned to sign the reception of the form, it may choose only to have him/her sign one of the language versions (see point 12).
+If the latter option is chosen and the Member State requires the person concerned to sign the reception of the form, it may choose only to have him/her sign one of the language versions (point 12).

-This procedure must also be followed when a visa is refused at the external border, see Part IV.
+This procedure must also be followed when a visa is refused at the external border (Part IV).

-Particular rules in relation to notification and motivation of refusal of a visa currently apply to family members of EU or Swiss citizens, see Part III.
+Particular rules in relation to notification and reasoning of refusal of a visa apply to non-EU family members of EU citizens, of Swiss citizens and of UK nationals who are beneficiaries of the EU-UK Withdrawal Agreement (Part III of this Handbook).

-Best practice in relation to a request of information about a SIS alert: If a person requests information about the processing of his/her personal data in the SIS and about his/her access rights, the consular staff should provide the person with the coordinates of the competent national authorities, including data protection authorities, where he/she can exercise his/her rights.
+Recommended best practice in relation to a request of information about a SIS alert information of the competent national authorities, including data protection authorities, where he/she can exercise his/her rights.